ImPavloh/rvc-tts-discord-bot/README.md

 4. Download the Hubert base model from **[here](https://huggingface.co/spaces/ImPavloh/RVC-TTS-Demo/resolve/main/hubert_base.pt)**.
 Save the downloaded file to the root folder of the project.

-5. Add your RVC models following the next format 📂
+5. Add your RVC models following this structure 📂
 ```Swift
 └── Models
     └── ModelName